Successes with 3D Printing on the Factory Floor.

 This is a much more modern mould, but the process is largely the same.
 Think about that.
 Humans have been pouring metal into moulds for over 7 thousand years.
 While the process has evolved and casting has become much more advanced, the way that we make metal parts has not fundamentally changed.

-This is why it took Elon Musk & friends 5 years before they bring their first product (the roadster) to market in 2008.
+This is why it took Elon Musk & friends 5 years before they could bring their first product (the roadster) to market in 2008.

 Despite 100 years of technological development – time-to-market is no faster for Tesla than it was for Ford.
 Think about that – 100 years and it still takes 5 years to build and ship a car.